Dental Anxiety Shouldn’t Stop You from Seeing the Dentist

 - Noise Canceling Headphones for Movies or Music

 - Water, Coffee, Hot Chocolate, Cider or Tea

 - Knee Pillow

 - Lip Balm

 We hope you remember that regular dental care will help ensure your overall best oral health.
 Let us help you take the worry out of your dental visits.
-Please contact our office today and schedule an appointment and see how things are different at Affinity Contemporary Dentistry.
+Please contact our dental office in Edmonds, WA today, schedule an appointment, and see how things are different at Affinity Contemporary Dentistry.